basvdberg/IncrementalJoin/README.md

 # Conclusion

 We described a way of joining very large incrementally refreshed tables, focused on performance and consistency.
 We moved this logic into a Python function in Databricks.
 The big advantage is that you remove complexity from your code, so your code becomes more readable.
-It will only contain the things that are specific for the datasets that you are joining, e.g. join condition, look back and look forward intervals and aliases for the datasets so that you will not get duplicated columns.
+It will only contain the things that are specific for the datasets that you are joining, e.g. join condition, look back and wait intervals and aliases for the datasets so that you will not get duplicated columns.

 # Installation